 Plan UK presents Shoot Nations - a global photography project for young people aged 11 to 25.

-2010 SHOOT NATIONS WINNERS ANNOUNCED
+2010 SHOOT NATIONS WINNERS

 Click on the individual names to view the winning photos: